 Why would they be running a story about Chinese agents spreading misinformation?

-So now the globalists, I don't know if you've heard this, the globalists, because of the quarantine, have split into six separate factions now, one of whom controls the New York Times that is fighting against the other five, three of whom are pro-China, two of whom are anti-Russia but pro-Trump, and the three who are pro-China are all over the map, Dan.
+The globalists, because of the quarantine, have split into six separate factions now, one of whom controls the New York Times that is fighting against the other five, three of whom are pro-China, two of whom are anti-Russia but pro-Trump, and the three who are pro-China are all over the map, Dan.

-But you know, I shouldn't be negative because last night, I was driving home and I pulled up to a red light and a black woman in her Ford F-150 rolled down the window and said, we love you, Alex, and Bill Gates is going to burn in hell.
+But you know, I shouldn't be negative because last night I was driving home and I pulled up to a red light and a black woman in her Ford F-150 rolled down the window and said, We love you, Alex.

 Then this morning, I was walking through a parking lot and a guy drove by in a plumbing repair truck.

-It was a truck.
+It wasn't a van, it was a truck.

 So now, a couple points I want to make here about the two things that Alex is comparing in terms of relative sexiness.

-So, there are people who are talking about the issues of the potential food crises in the developing world.
+So there are people who are talking about the issues of the potential food crises in the developing world.

-Those people are officials in the UN who Alex hates, and thus, we can't possibly accept that they're actually the ones raising the alarm about this issue that Alex is trying to pretend no one is talking about.
+Those people are officials in the UN who Alex hates, and thus we can't possibly accept that they're actually the ones raising the alarm about this issue that Alex is trying to pretend no one is talking about.

 Also, reopening our economy fully will not solve that problem.

-If we reopen everything prematurely, we run a real risk of seeing infections and deaths skyrocket, at which point our economy will be in a far more severe situation than it is in now.
+If we reopen everything prematurely, we run a real risk of seeing infections and death skyrocket, at which point our economy will be in a far more severe situation than it is in now.

-The choice between safety and protecting the economy is a false choice, and the thing that will help people in the developing world the most is for us to continue and accelerate our commitment to providing foreign aid for people in other countries who are in need, even as times get tough here.
+And the thing that will help people in the developing world the most is for us to continue and accelerate our commitment to providing foreign aid for people in other countries who are in need, even as times get tough here.

 That's a policy choice that Trump could make, and he should.